Armored Heart: L'Odeur de l'Amour

 “That’s what I’m worried about,” huffed Lanri as the priestess drew back on the string again.

-“Femme d’Arme!” she shouted across the yard, and the training session ground to a halt instantly.
+“Femme d’Arme!”
+She shouted across the yard, and the training session ground to a halt instantly.
 Mara looked up at Ithella expectantly, and the rest of the militia seemed torn between looking to their leader, and their current instructor.
 When Ithella let the arrow loose, however, everyone turned to look at Mara.

 The arrow zipped across the air like a bat out of hell, then hit the former city guard square in the belly.
 For the briefest moment, a pang of dread consumed Lanri, until she finally saw what those around her had already known would happen.
 The arrow shattered into splinters, and a pulse of gray-ish light shot through her as she let out a gasp and dropped limp to the ground.